animal-tree/Writing-stuff-2/Theories/Bendy-Ball.md

 >
 > ### $``$ <sup>[^1]</sup>

 Not the least of which of the desirable properties is that, unlike in an infinite universe of densely-distributed mass, the, say, inverse-square forces of a spherical universe of densely-distributed mass do not sum to infinity at any given point, which is consistent with the obvious reality (see my summary of this point in the above footnote referencing Einstein's footnote).
-In other words: adding up the gravitational effects of every mass leads to an infinite force of acceleration at any given point in an infinite universe composed of densely or approximately uniformly distributed masses.
+In other words: adding up the gravitational effects of every mass leads to an infinite force of acceleration at every given point in an infinite universe composed of densely or approximately-uniformly-distributed mass.

 Thus, a relatively uniform distribution of mass — without the need to truncate its inverse-square magnitude — is possible on a spherical universe.